-The first is a dict item with inline key.
-In this case the line does not start with a tag, but instead contains an interior dict tag: a colon followed by either a space (:) or a line break where the colon is not the first non-space character on the line.
-The dict item consists of a key, the tag, and a value.
+The first is a dictionary item with inline key.
+In this case the line starts with a key followed by a dictionary tag: a colon followed by either a space $(:\)$ or a newline.
+The dictionary item consists of the key, the tag, and the trailing value.
 Any space between the key and the tag is ignored.